mrdoob/three.js/threejs/lessons/threejs-primitives.md

 ```

 There's one other difference.
 We want to spin the text around its
-center but by default three.js creates the text off center.
-To
+center but by default three.js creates the text such that its center of rotation
-work around this we can ask three.js to compute the bounding
+is on the left edge.
+To work around this we can ask three.js to compute the bounding
 box of the geometry.
 We can then call the `getCenter` method
 of the bounding box and pass it our mesh's position object.
 `getCenter` copies the center of the box into the position.
 It also returns the position object so we can call `multiplyScaler(-1)`
-to position the entire object such that its
+to position the entire object such that its center of rotation
-effective center is um, ... at the center of the object.
+is at the center of the object.

 If we then just called `addSolidGeometry` like with previous
 examples it would set the position again which is
 no good.
 So, in this case we create an `Object3D` which
 is the standard node for the three.js scene graph. `Mesh`
 is inherited from `Object3D` as well.
-We'll cover how the scene graph
+We'll cover [how the scene graph
-works in another article.
+works in another article](threejs-scenegraph.html).
 For now it's enough to know that
 like DOM nodes, children are drawn relative to their parent.
 By making an `Object3D` and making our mesh a child of that
 we can position the `Object3D` where ever we want and still